 Skip to content

-• Mobilize a large network of kidney patients and kidney donors to promote and share relevant insights and information to improve kidney care.
+• Mobilize a network of kidney patients and kidney donors to promote and share relevant insights and information to improve kidney care.

 • Increase public awareness and understanding of kidney disease, kidney failure and kidney transplantation.